|

 characters like Harley Quinn and Batgirl stems in part from their

 curvaceous rendering and in part from masks.
-Those masks cover the
+Those masks

 upper halves of their faces but effectively highlight their eyes,